Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 How easy is it to get to these resorts from Innsbruck?

 Very easy.
-A free shuttle bus runs from Innsbruck to Axamer Lizum (around 30 minutes).
-Muttereralm is reachable by Innsbruck's tram to Mutters (around 15 minutes) followed by the ski bus to the lifts.
-The SKI plus CITY Pass includes public transport.
-By car, Axamer Lizum is around 20 minutes from the city centre, and Muttereralm is around 10-15 minutes.
-Innsbruck airport is just 15-20 minutes from Muttereralm - you can genuinely fly in and be on the slopes within an hour.
+A shuttle bus runs from Innsbruck to Axamer Lizum in around 30 minutes.
+Muttereralm is reachable by tram to Mutters (around 15 minutes) and then the ski bus up to the lifts.
+Public transport is included on the Ski Plus City Pass.
+By car, Axamer Lizum is around 25 minutes from the city centre and Muttereralm around 15.

 Ready to build your next trip?